briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     danger of drug dependence, which program is maintained or conducted by a hospital, clinic, person, agency, or community addiction services provider whose alcohol and drug addiction services are certified pursuant to Ohio R.C.
-5119.36.
+[5119.36][ORC Section 5119.36].

     6. _(6)_ Disclosure would amount to revealing information acquired by the actor in the course of the actor's duties in connection with a bona fide program for providing counseling services to victims of crimes that are violations of Ohio R.C.
-2907.02 or 2907.05 or to victims of felonious sexual penetration in violation of former Ohio R.C.
-2907.12.
+[2907.02][ORC Section 2907.02] or 2907.05 or to victims of felonious sexual penetration in violation of former Ohio R.C.
+    [2907.12][ORC Section 2907.12].
 As used in this subsection, "counseling services" include services provided in an informal setting by a person who, by education or experience, is competent to provide those services.

 8. _(h)_ No disclosure of information pursuant to this section gives rise to any liability or recrimination for a breach of privilege or confidence.